Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Introduction

 \section{Introduction}

 External forcings on bistable systems induce switching between the two typical states~\cite{gammaitoni1998Stochastic,ashwin2012Tipping}.
 This has motivated the use of bistable models in practical research on abrupt changes in systems's states, from epilepsy~\cite{suffczynski2004Dynamics,creaser2020Dominolike} and climate change~\cite{wunderling2021Interacting} to social uprisings~\cite{brummitt2015Coupled}.
 When external forcings are stochastic, the switching behavior is known as noise-induced escape~\cite{ashwin2017Fast}.
-This phenomenon is theoretically interesting because it necessitates both bistability, i.e. nonlinearity, and noise.
+Populations of fluctuating bistable elements also exhibit noise-induced escape.
+This phenomenon is theoretically interesting, because nonlinearity, interaction, and noise all play essential roles in the escape dynamics.